git/git.github.io/rev_news/drafts/edition-100.md

   variables.

-  Junio Hamano, the Git maintainer, suggested that some functions that are moved to other files should be renamed so that they don't start with "strbuf_" anymore, as they are not really string manipulating functions.
+  Junio Hamano, the Git maintainer, suggested that some functions that were moved to other files should be renamed so that they don't start with "strbuf_" anymore, as they were not really string manipulating functions.

-  The series was also reviewed by Jeff King, Elijah Newren and Felipe Contreras who overall liked it.
+  The series was also reviewed by Jeff King, Elijah Newren and Felipe Contreras, who overall liked it.
 They commented on some patches mostly to add some historical context or to ask for some clarifications.

   Calvin sent
   [a version 2 of the series](https://lore.kernel.org/git/20230503184849.1809304-1-calvinwan@google.com/)
-  that added a new patch at the beginning of the series to clarify the purpose of the strbuf functions at the top of "strbuf.h".
+  that added a new patch at the beginning of the series to clarify the purpose of the `strbuf` functions at the top of "strbuf.h".
 The other changes in this version were small clarifications in the commit messages of some patches or in code comments.

   Junio commented on the last patch of the series though.
-This patch was supposed to remove the use of environment variables according to its subject, but was in fact removing the dependencies of strbuf functions on the `comment_line_char` global variable and adding a new parameter to those functions instead.
+This patch was supposed to remove the use of environment variables according to its subject, but was in fact removing the dependencies of `strbuf` functions on the `comment_line_char` global variable and adding a new parameter to those functions instead.